 Mono Ray is a corporate advisor and former PwC Tax and Legal Partner turned Change Agent.
 He has advised national and global companies across industries for 30 years on innovations including the privatisation of energy, establishing electronic and foreign banking and many significant deals.
 With a love of helping people achieve difficult things, he’s also the Managing Director and co-founder of ConnectAlex, a platform that gives people ways to build savings faster, and a non-executive director of Kidney Health Australia.

-Mono served on industry bodies including the Financial Services Council and the Property Council of Australia and the Australian Financial Centre Forum Reference Group.
+Mono served on industry bodies including the Financial Services Council, Property Council of Australia and the Australian Financial Centre Forum Reference Group.
 He consulted with state and federal regulators to design policy and legislation.

 He has a B.Sc.
 (Neuropsychology), LL.B, LL.M (Investor Protection & Tax), and postgraduate qualifications in business and is a Solicitor of the High Court of Australia and the NSW Supreme Court.
 Mono has a passion for driving change for the better in business and society through technology, evolutionary approaches and resetting boundaries.

 Until his recent retirement from politics, Andrew Robb was Australia’s Minister for Trade, Investment and Tourism.

 In this role Mr Robb negotiated Free Trade Agreements with South Korea, Japan and China, as well as the 12 country Trans Pacific Partnership (TPP) free trade agreement and the Comprehensive Strategic Partnership with Singapore.

 Mr Robb is currently Executive Chairman of The Robb Group (A corporate and investment advisory company), a Board Member of the Kidman cattle enterprise, Chair of Asialink and pharmacogenetics company, CNSDose, and strategic advisor to Seafarms Ltd as well as a range of national and international businesses.